 This wireframe displays gradationally colored lines that show elevation.
 The intersections of the lines occur at grid nodes.

-Wireframes can display any combination of X lines, Y lines, or Z contour lines.
+Wireframes can display any combination of X lines, Y lines, or contour lines.
+When a 2D grid is loaded the contour lines are lines of constant Z values.
+When a 3D grid files is loaded, the contours are lines of constant C for the selected Z slice.
 On the wireframe, X lines correspond to the columns in the grid file and Y lines correspond to rows in the grid file.

 The grid limits define the extent of the wireframe.
 When creating a grid file, set the grid limits to the desired limits for the wireframe.
 The wireframe cannot be larger or smaller than the extent of the grid file.
 Use the Grids | Resize | Extract or Grids | Resize | Mosaic commands to produce a subset or to thin a grid file.
 Use Grid | Spline Smooth to increase the density of a grid file in order to add additional X and Y lines to the wireframe.
 Use the Grid | Data command to create a new grid file with different limits.

 - Click on the Home | New Map | 3D Surface | 3D Wireframe command or the button.

 - Select a grid file in the Open Grid dialog and click Open.